 Engage supporters by sharing content they can interact with.
 Most social media platforms have a fun way of creating interactive content, such as:

 - Twitter polls

 - Facebook surveys

-Additionally, embedded in your posts, and in your profile, link to your organization’s website.
-Link to different pages on your website, like volunteer sign-up pages, event pages, or your “About Us” page.
+Additionally, link to different pages on your website, like volunteer sign-up pages, event pages, or your “About Us” page.
 The more traffic your website sees, the more likely your organization is to show up on the first page of Google’s search results.

 Share, Repost, Retweet

 We understand that it may seem implausible to produce new content several times per week.
 While a majority of your content should be original (and directly related to your organization’s mission), you may choose to occasionally share, “repost,” or “retweet” content created by others.

 For example, you may come across an inspiring news story that you think your supporters need to know about, a photo of an adorable animal, or a post from a community partner that you want to endorse.